AlexandrosPanag/My_C_Projects/README.md

 C programming language is a MUST for students and working professionals to become a great Software Engineer specially when they are working in Software Development Domain.
 I will list down some of the key advantages of learning C Programming:

-Easy to learn
+*Easy to learn

-Structured language
+*Structured language

-It produces efficient programs
+*It produces efficient programs

-It can handle low-level activities
+*It can handle low-level activities

-It can be compiled on a variety of computer platforms
+*It can be compiled on a variety of computer platforms

-Original source can be found here: https://www.tutorialspoint.com/cprogramming/index.htm
+This citation was taken directly: https://www.tutorialspoint.com/cprogramming/index.htm